sigmachirality/Diviname/README.md

   - After prompting the user for his/her name and gender, return a name analysis
 - `Analyze my health`
   - Provided a name analysis has already been performed, return a health analysis

+### Running The Scraper

+- Download the folder `data_collection`.
+- Install prereqs like numpy, pandas, bsoup4, etc
+- Run `./py scraper.py` in a terminal.

 ---

 **Created by Daniel Tao**